UT Southwestern Medical Center

 CELL FATE

-Using genetic, biochemical, and genomic approaches we demonstrated a non-canonical caspase function working in parallel to the miRISC pathway was critical to ensure temporal cell fate patterning limiting symmetric cell divisions at a critical developmental window.
-We are expanding these studies to understand the roles of proteolytic factors in mediating cell fate decisions.
+We previously demonstrated that a non-canonical caspase function is necessary for temporal cell fate patterning to limit symmetric cell divisions at a critical developmental window.
+We are expanding these studies to understand the roles of other proteolytic factors in cell fate decisions.

 DIFFERENTIAL REGULATION

-Across nematodes, flies, and mammals, classic cell death caspases have been found with critical non-canonical functions supporting cell vigor.
-We are using genetic and biochemical methods to understand how a given caspase with both cell death and cell vigor functions is differentially regulated.
+Across nematodes, flies, and mammals, caspases have been found with critical non-canonical functions blocking stemness and supporting differentiation.
+We are using genetic and biochemical methods to understand how a given caspase with both cell death and stemness-blocking functions is distinctly regulated.

 SUBSTRATE RECOGNITION

-We recently showed that the CED-3 caspase required a UBR-type E3 ubiquitin ligase to efficiently cleave and degrade LIN-28 in vivo.
-We further showed that the caspase and E3 ligase may form a complex.
-We are using biochemical and biophysical methods to understand how proteolytic factors recognize distinct substrates to achieve diverse functions.
+We recently showed that CED-3 caspase requires a UBR-type E3 ubiquitin ligase to efficiently cleave and degrade LIN-28 in vivo.
+We further showed that the caspase and E3 ligase physically interact.
+We are using biochemical and biophysical methods to understand how proteolytic factors recognize distinct substrates.

 SELECTED PUBLICATIONS